Everest Gokyo Valley TrekEverest Gokyo Valley Trek

 • Achieve the ultimate trekking dream by reaching Everest Base Camp (5,364 m) and standing face-to-face with the Khumbu Icefall at the foot of the world’s highest mountain.

-The route begins with a short yet thrilling flight to Lukla, landing on a mountainside runway that immediately immerses you in the stunning Himalayan scenery.
-Over the next few days, you’ll follow the Dudh Koshi River up to Namche Bazaar (3,440 m), the bustling Sherpa town where trekkers acclimatize and catch their first views of Everest.
-From Namche, the less-traveled trail leads to Gokyo Valley – a serene region dotted with turquoise lakes at an elevation of around 5,000 m.
-After soaking in the awe-inspiring views from Gokyo Ri (5,357 m), you traverse eastward over Cho La Pass to rejoin the main Everest Base Camp trail.
+From Namche, trekkers follow the less-crowded trekking route in Everest to Gokyo Valley.
+After soaking in the awe-inspiring views from Gokyo Ri (5,357 m), you traverse eastward over Cho La Pass to Eerest Base Camp.
 The grand finale is stepping into Everest Base Camp itself and then climbing Kala Patthar (5,545 m) for a breathtaking sunrise over Everest.
 Throughout the journey, you’ll be surrounded by 8,000-meter giants like Everest, Lhotse, Makalu, and Cho Oyu, creating memories that will last a lifetime.
+After exploring the Everest Base Camp, the trip drops down to Namche via Pheriche and ends at Lukla.

-In terms of difficulty, the Everest Gokyo Valley Trek is considered a challenging trek suitable for seasoned trekkers or very fit beginners.
+The Everest Gokyo Valley Trek is considered a challenging trek suitable for seasoned trekkers or very fit beginners.
 It involves 5 to 7 hours of walking per day on rugged mountain terrain, with significant altitude gains.
 The classic Everest Base Camp trek is rated as moderate; however, adding the Gokyo Valley and a high pass crossing increases the challenge.
-Proper acclimatization is incorporated into the itinerary to help prevent altitude sickness, but trekkers must be prepared for cold nights and thin air at high elevations.
-With determination, adequate preparation, and guidance from our experienced Mountain Eco Trails guides, the rewards of this trek are truly unparalleled—from quieter trails in Gokyo to the iconic achievement of reaching Everest Base Camp.
+Proper acclimatisation is incorporated into the itinerary to help prevent altitude sickness, but trekkers must be prepared for cold nights and thin air at high elevations.

 Why do the Gokyo Valley Trek and the Everest Base Camp at the same time?